 What you can do?

 Transparency – If you do intend to charge your Shopify customers for delivery, some kind of taxes, or anything else, tell them early on in the checkout process, so they are informed.
 This piece of information can also spare them the pain of going all the way to the checkout process, only to be stung by unexpected costs.
-Hence, transparency is key.
+Hence, transparency is key to abandoned cart recovery on Shopify.

 Multiple Options – Offer multiple delivery options – charging your customers more for urgent/ premium deliveries or offering free deliveries for purchases more than a certain amount of the total cart value can be helpful tactics to try.

-Include shipping in the price of the product – You can also bundle the extra cost of shipping into the price of the product and keep the shipping free.
+Include shipping in the price of the product – You can also bundle the extra cost of shipping into the price of the product and keep the shipping free to reduce cart abandonment on Shopify.

 Click and Collect Service – You could also incorporate a free click and collect feature, if you have a brick and mortar store alongside your online store.